MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/netadapter/nc-netadapter-evt_net_adapter_return_rx_buffer.md

 ## -description

-> [!WARNING]
-> Some information in this topic relates to prereleased product, which may be substantially modified before it's commercially released.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.
->
-> NetAdapterCx is preview only in Windows 10, version 1903.

 Implement this optional callback function to perform cleanup on a [**NET_FRAGMENT**](../fragment/ns-fragment-_net_fragment.md) receive buffer for which you previously specified manual fragment allocation and attachment.